hashicorp-dev-advocates/workshop-vault-for-developers/slides.md

    1. Learn how to use Vault Agent

 1. Reloads when a secret changes.
-   1. Refactor application to reload
+   1. Refactor application to update secrets
    1. Configure Vault agent to reload application